 - Remove steaks from air fryer basket and let sit 5 minutes.
 Salt to taste and serve.

 For a delicious variation, omit the olive oil in the above recipe and substitute Italian salad dressing in its place.
-One excellent choice is the Newman’s Own brand.
+My personal favorite is Newman’s Own Olive Oil & Vinegar or his Family Recipe Italian dressing.
+Those links will take you to Amazon, but this brand is also probably available in your local grocery store.

 The purists among us like to keep steak seasoning to a minimum.
 Some use none at all so as not to interfere with the natural flavor of the beef itself.